asagage/laptop/README.md

 # Laptop

-Laptop is a playbook to set up an OS X laptop (for web development).
+Laptop is a playbook to set up an OS X laptop.

-It installs and configures most of the software Siyelo uses on our Macs for web and software development.
+It installs and configures most of the software I use.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.